zopefoundation/z3c.formui/src/z3c/formui/README.txt

   ...
 IContentTemplate)

 And let's define a layout template which simply calls the render method.
-For a more adavanced content/layout render concept see z3c.pagelet.
+For a more advanced content/layout render concept see z3c.pagelet.

   >>> import tempfile
   >>> temp_dir = tempfile.mkdtemp()